project-oak/oak/docs/programming-oak.md

 Oak Application).

-The client connects to the gRPC service, and sends (Node-specific) gRPC requests to it, over a channel that has end-to-end encryption into the runtime instance:
+The client connects to the gRPC service, and sends (Node-specific) gRPC requests to it, over a channel that has end-to-end encryption into the Runtime instance:

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/hello_world/client/hello_world.cc C++ /.*Connect to the/ /CreateTlsChannel.*/)